 The treasurer shall be required to be bonded in the amount deemed sufficient by the executive board, with said bond to be executed by a surety company approved by the executive board and the premium on such bond shall be paid by the chapter.

 Article VIII – Dues

 The annual dues of the members of this chapter shall be the same as provided in the governing documents of the national organization.

 The official publication of this chapter is to be published four (4) times per year.
 The publication will be distributed to the membership and others as deemed necessary.
 The official publication will be named Cascade Connection.
 In addition, the chapter will also maintain a website for the dissemination of information.
 The executive board, as the governing body of the chapter, shall have editorial control over the official publication and website.

 Article X – Amendments

-All proposed amendments must be submitted in writing to the chapter president at least thirty (30) days prior to the opening of the annual state convention or fall conference.
-The proposed amendment(s) shall be published prior to the state meeting.
+All proposed amendments must be submitted in writing to the chapter president at least thirty (30) days prior to the opening of the state convention or or other state meeting.
+The proposed amendment(s) shall be published in the state newspaper or sent to all members by other hard-copy means at least thirty (30) days prior to the state meeting in which they are to be voted upon.
 These bylaws may be amended at either state meeting of the chapter by a two-thirds vote of the members eligible and present.
 Any proposed amendments shall be read at one session of the state meeting and voted on at a subsequent session; these amendment(s) shall become effective immediately upon the adjournment of the state meeting unless otherwise specified in the amendment.

 Adopted May 6, 2017 - Winthrop WA